mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 {% highlight text linenos %}
   setUserAnswer(answer) {
-    const updatedAnswersCount = update(this.state.answersCount, {
+    this.setState((state) => ({
+      answersCount: {
+        ...state.answersCount,
-      [answer]: {$apply: (currentValue) => currentValue + 1}
+        [answer]: state.answersCount[answer] + 1
-    });
-    this.setState({
-      answersCount: updatedAnswersCount,
+      },
       answer: answer
-    });
+    }));
   }
 {% endhighlight %}

-We're making use of [React's immutability helpers](https://facebook.github.io/react/docs/update.html) here, so before this code will work we need to install the new dependancy, `react-addons-update`.
-To do so, make sure you're in the directory for this project and enter the following command:

-{% highlight text %}
-  npm install react-addons-update --save
-{% endhighlight %}

-Then import it into `App.js` with this line:

-{% highlight text %}
-  import update from 'react-addons-update';
-{% endhighlight %}

 Okay let's talk about what's going on here.
 We're setting the answer based on the user's selection, which is the first instance of changing state based on user actions.
 The value being passed in as the answer parameter on line 1, is the value of the selected answer.
 Which in our case will be either *Nintendo*, *Microsoft* or *Sony*.

-It's recommended that you never mutate *state* directly, since calling `setState()` afterwards may replace the change you made.
-We should treat *state* as if it is unable to be changed (immutable).
-This is why on line 2 we're utilising `react-addons-update` to create a new object.
-This object has the original properties of `this.state.answersCount` merged with the new `answerCount` value.
-We then update the state by assigning the new object with `setState` on line 5.
-The DOM is not re-rendered until we call `setState`, which is the primary method used to trigger UI updates from event handlers and server request callbacks.
+On line 2 we're calling `setState` with a function rather than an object.
+This is so we can access the previous state, which will be passed into the function as the first parameter. `setState` is the primary method used to trigger UI updates from event handlers and server request callbacks.
+In React we should treat *state* as if it is unable to be changed (immutable).
+This is why on line 3 we're creating a new object.
+This object has the original properties of `this.state.answersCount` (through the use of the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)) merged with the new `answerCount` value.
 We have now updated the state without mutating it directly.

 Next we need to define the `setNextQuestion` function.
 As the name suggests, this will update our state to display the next question.
 Add this code below the `updatedAnswersCount` function: